MPScam/MPScam.github.io/README.md

 ![Michael Park Logo](https://michaelpark.school.nz/wp-content/uploads/2021/06/mps-logo.svg)

-# This is the home page of Camerons githuib for teaching
+# This is the home page of Cameron's githuib for teaching

 - [x] make github login
 - [x] add a header to my page